 Patients who arrive to be seen in our office with invalid/terminated insurance, lack of proof of continuing coverage, or the wrong doctor’s name on the card will be seen if payment for the visit is received at the time of service.
 You also may elect to reschedule your visit.

-We are no longer accepting new Medicaid patients as of August 1, 2011.
+We are currently accepting Medicaid patients as of August 2018.